wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **OWBB:** This isn't working, something is missing...

-_Petra enters, hold both hands up to the ceiling and with a face full of concentration, uses The Force to lower a mirrorball down from above.
+_Petra enters, holds both hands up to the ceiling and with a face full of concentration, uses The Force to lower a mirrorball down from above.
 The other Jedi look on in awe and the Dames begin to notice._

 **Beatrice:** Ooooh Strictly